 Projects per year

-Donna Close is a senior research fellow in the school of Media specialising in projects, partnerships and research that investigates the role that creativity and cultural production processes have in cultural, social and economic impact and in amplifying value.
-Current UoB projects include: CLEVER, Arts DRIVA and XR Circus.
+Donna Close is a senior research fellow in the School of Media specialising in projects, partnerships and research that investigates the role that creativity and cultural production processes have in amplifying cultural, social and economic value, particularly when fused with technology.
+UoB projects include CLEVER, Arts DRIVA, XR Circus and 5GXR.

 Research Income (UoB)

-- Arts DRIVA – PI, Producer -A research project that forms part of DRIVA arts DRIVA, a £1.2million innovation project designed to provide Creative, Digital & I.T (CDIT) SMEs, creative practitioners and cultural organisations access the full Coast to Capital (C2C) region, unprecedented facilitated access to Gatwick Airport’s big data alongside a mix of creative innovation support including innovation development, R&D grants, expert advice and access to specialist facilities.
-This is to accelerate innovative Next Gen products, services and experiences for the open market that release value from data through creative tech collaboration or partnership.
-(Arts DRIVA only ACE funded £266,000)
+- Arts DRIVA – PI, Producer -An independent research project that forms part of DRIVA arts DRIVA, a £1.2million innovation project designed to provide Creative, Digital & I.T (CDIT) SMEs, creative practitioners and cultural organisations access the full Coast to Capital (C2C) region, unprecedented facilitated access to Gatwick Airport’s big data alongside a mix of creative innovation support including innovation development, R&D grants, expert advice and access to specialist facilities.
+Arts DRIVA focuses on the artists, freelancers and cultural organisations that make up the creative sector using cultural production tools - such as curation, events, residencies, exhibitions, commissions - to support innovation (Arts DRIVA only ACE funded £266,000)

 - XR Circus – Producer, Co-designer.
 An AHRC funded ‘Next Generation of Immersive Experiences’ project that supported circus artists to develop their ideas working with immersive tech with facilitated access to equipment and expertise and co-curated with industry partners (Freedom Festival, SeaChange Arts, Without Walls).
 This project also further developed the LIVE toolkit (developed for Root 1066) seeking to understand more about quality and impact through audience experience.
 (AHRC funded £73,000)